Epidemiology, risk factors, pathogenesis and natural history of thoracic aortic aneurysm

 A true aneurysm is defined as a segmental, full-thickness dilation of a blood vessel having at least a 50 percent increase in diameter compared with the expected normal diameter [4-6].
 The normal diameter of the thoracic aorta varies with location and age.
 Normal average diameters are discussed separately.
 (See "Clinical manifestations and diagnosis of thoracic aortic aneurysm", section on 'Definition of TAA'.)

 Pseudoaneurysm (false aneurysm) represents a collection of blood and connective tissue outside the aortic wall, which in the thoracic aorta can result from a contained aortic rupture or from a variety of pathologic processes such as penetrating aortic ulcer, aortic dissection, trauma, or other acute aortic syndromes.
 These disorders are discussed elsewhere.
-(See "Overview of acute aortic syndromes" and "Blunt thoracic aortic injury".)
+(See "Overview of acute aortic syndromes" and "Blunt thoracic aortic injury" and "Overview of acute aortic syndromes", section on 'Definition and pathophysiology'.)

 - Crawford ES, Cohen ES.
 Aortic aneurysm: a multifocal disease.
 Presidential address.
 Arch Surg 1982; 117:1393.